-Nobel laureate Malala returns to Pakistan six years after she was shot by Taliban
+Nobel laureate Malala returns to Pakistan six years after she was shot by Taliban: TV

-ISLAMABAD (Reuters) - Nobel laureate and education activist Malala Yousafzai returned to her native Pakistan on Thursday, six years after she was shot by Taliban gunmen over her advocacy for schooling for girls.
+ISLAMABAD (Reuters) - Nobel laureate Malala Yousafzai returned to her native Pakistan on Thursday, six years after she was shot by Taliban gunmen over her advocacy for education for girls, television footage showed.

 Pakistani station Geo TV showed footage of Yousafzai at Islamabad’s international airport walking to a car escorted by a security convoy.